 On Feb.
 2, 2013 the Alfred Street Baptist Church hosted its 12th annual Historically Black Colleges and Universities (HBCU) festival at T.C.
 Williams High School in Alexandria, Va.
-The fair was founded by Ms. Vance Davis with the support of the late Reverend Dr. Julian O. Peterson, who himself had strong ties to Virginia Union University.
+The fair was founded by Ms. Vance Davis with the support of the late Reverend Dr. John O. Peterson, who himself had strong ties to Virginia Union University.

 The annual event was planned and hosted by a diverse team of over 200 volunteers.
 The goal of the festival was to not only expose students to HBCUs, but also to expose them to scholarship opportunities.
 Some schools such as Johnson C. Smith University had onsite interviews and offered admittance right there at the fair.